o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robot/_index.md

 4. Load a description file by doing the following:

-   - Select an SDF, URDF, or XACRO file to import by clicking on the **[...]** button.
+   - Select an SDFormat, URDF, or XACRO file to import by clicking on the **[...]** button.
    - A number of options are available to modify the behavior of the importer:
         * Use Articulations - Determines whether PhysX articulation components should be used for joints and rigid bodies.
         * Preserve URDF fixed joint - When set, preserves any fixed joints found when importing a URDF file.
 This prevents the joint reduction logic in libsdformat from merging links of those joints.
         * Fix URDF to be compatible with libsdformat - It allows you to import some URDFs or XACRO files that are not fully compatible.
 With this feature enabled, Robot Importer will try to adjust the URDF code to be compatible.
-        * Path Resolvers - SDF, URDF, and XACRO files are almost always referencing some other files (like meshes, and textures).
+        * Path Resolvers - SDFormat, URDF, and XACRO files are almost always referencing some other files (like meshes, and textures).
 This feature allows you to give a hint to Robot Importer where to find those assets.
-                           This feature can be useful, in an advanced situation like: importing legacy files, or trying to import ROS 1 packages. \
+                           This feature can be useful, in an advanced situation like importing legacy files or trying to import ROS 1 packages. \
                            **Important** This feature does not affect the XACRO parsing, since the XACRO bundled with ROS 2 installation is used at this moment.
         * Use `AMENT_PREFIX_PATH` - Uses the [AMENT_PREFIX_PATH](https://design.ros2.org/articles/ament.html) environment variable to locate asset references.
 It is a default behavior for ROS 2 description packages.
-        * Prefix Replacement - This is a map that allows you to determine how prefixes to specific paths will be resolved during import.SDF, URDF, and XACRO files are almost always referencing some other files (like meshes, and textures).
-This feature allows you to give a hint to Robot Importer where to find those assets.
+        * Prefix Replacement - This is a map that allows you to determine paths for the Path Resolvers, described earlier.
-                           **Important** This feature does not affect the XACRO parsing, since the XACRO bundled with ROS 2 installation is used at this moment.
     - Click **Next**.

    ![Robot Importer](/images/user-guide/gems/ros2/URDF_importer_load_file.png)